 Wireless Internet Distance

-Also in a weak signal environment, make sure that you are truly connected to your wireless and not a neighbors.
-Seems obvious but it is often overlooked.
+If you are in a weak signal environment, make sure that you are truly connected to your wireless and not a neighbors.
+It may seem obvious but it is often overlooked.
 Sometimes I have seen where there are two wireless networks in range both with the same name, such as "Netgear" for example.
 The person I was assisting was complaining about a slow or weak wireless connection and they were connected to their neighbors open wireless network.